 Annual CO₂ reduction: 189 t

 In the regional JOWA bakery in Ecublens, large quantities of waste heat are generated by baking and cooling processes.
 Previously, only a small amount of the waste heat was used for heating the building and producing hot water.
-Through the expansion and optimisation of waste heat utilisation, this carbon offset project is reducing the consumption of fossil fuels for the production of warm water.
+Through the expansion and optimisation of waste heat utilisation, this climate protection project is reducing the consumption of fossil fuels for the production of warm water.

 JOWA in Ecublens produces bread and various baked goods, primarily for the Migros cooperatives in western Switzerland.
 Most of the heat for heating and warm water was generated by an oil boiler in the past.
 The remaining heating requirements were partially covered by waste heat produced by the baking (natural gas-powered) and cooling processes.
 From an economic perspective, making changes to the current heating system before the end of the useful life of the oil boiler make little sense.
 The burning of fossil fuels such as heating oil and natural gas results in CO₂ emissions, which are detrimental to the climate.